nextflow-io/nextflow/docs/module.md

             └── script.py
 ```

 Binary scripts can be invoked like regular commands from the locally scoped module without modifying the `PATH` environment variable or using an absolute path.
 Each script should include a shebang to specify the interpreter and inputs should be supplied as arguments.
+See {ref}`structure-bin` for more information about custom scripts in `bin` directories.

 To use this feature, the module binaries must be enabled in your pipeline script or configuration file: